morrolinux/mpv-plugin-excerpt-v2/README.md

 - `ffmpeg` (mandatory)

-## Requiraments for HW encoding using the GPU
+## Requirements for HW encoding using the GPU

 - `pciutils` (needed for auto-selection of GPU encoder)
 - `cuda` if you're using an NVIDIA GPU or